Surviving Acute Myeloid Leukemia: A Young Data Journalist’s Journey to Remission

 Immune system flat

 The chemo also completely knocked down my immune system, a condition called neutropenia.
-Only my girlfriend, my sister and my parents could come to visit me, and even then, they had to wear a mask and keep their distance.
+Only my girlfriend, my sister and my parents might come to visit me, and even then, they had to wear a mask and keep their distance.

-I was able to go out for two weeks, spend time with my fiancée and my cat, and eat whatever I wanted after a month of hospital food.
+I was able to go out for two weeks, spend time with my fiancée and my cat, and eat whatever I wanted following a month of hospital food.
 What a joy to enjoy shish-taouk (with extra garlic sauce and an extra pita) three times in the same week.

 I celebrated my 26th birthday in the hospital, in the middle of chemo treatments.
 Photo Léa Groulx-Comeau